rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Easy: The low barrier to entry (e.g. easy programming concepts).
 Hard is the opposite of easy and implies a high learning curve.
 Simple: Low effort to *correctly* reason about (e.g. code written using learned concepts).
 Complex is the opposite of simple (e.g. code that is hard to understand).
 The term "arbitrary complexity" fits this definition very well.

-Easy means fewer prerequisites and implies low germane load, hard means more prerequisites.
+Easy means fewer prerequisites and implies low germane load, hard means many prerequisites.
 Simple means low extraneous load, complex means high extraneous load.

 This differentiation could also be expressed as: